 - 1. All work is to be completed on time unless unusual circumstances occur.
-A student will have one week maximum to complete missed assignments or tests. - 2.
+A student will have one week maximum to complete missed assignments or tests.
+Ten points will be deducted from the late assignment/test as a penalty. - 2.
 If a student misses class, the student is expected to use the course outline to determine what was missed.
 Class notes, assignments and tests will be placed in the library to collect during the week after the missed class.
-Students will have 1 week to complete the missed work without incurring a penalty.
-The grade will be recorded as 0% after the 7 day grace period. - 3.
+Students will have 1 week to complete the missed work incurring a 10 point penalty. - 3.
 Missed tests will be proctored by library personnel in the library. - 4.
 If students are late for class or leave early, the attendance/participation grade will be reduced by half. - 5.
 Academic dishonesty is never tolerated and will be referred to the dean. - 6.
 All assignments must be hand written using black/blue ink, unless otherwise specified by the instructor.
 Work should be portfolio quality.
 Ragged edged paper is not acceptable. - 7.
 All projects must be typed and use appropriate citation notations. - 8.
 Please make certain your cell phone is on "vibrate".
 Calls can only be returned during the break.
 No text messaging will be allowed during class.
 Phones must be turned off during testing.